jonathanlamar/snake-learning/README.md

 # snake-learning

-A snake game for reinforcement learning.
-I wanted to train a reinforcement learning model, and while I was brainstorming data collection, I threw this game together really quick.
-While I never got around to training the model (some day!), this game turned out really well!
+I wanted to learn about genetic algorithms learning model, and while I was brainstorming data collection, I threw this game together really quick.
+The neural network is a work in progress.

 ## Overview